News

 Strategies for Success: Applying for Division of Education Programs Funding from the National Endowment for the Humanities

 The National Endowment for the Humanities (NEH) is an independent federal agency and one of the largest funders of humanities programs in the United States.
 Within the NEH, the Division of Education Programs supports humanities education primarily aimed at program and curriculum development and through professional development opportunities.
-Want to learn more?
-Join NEH Program Officer Dr. Jason Harshman and faculty colleagues from around Oregon in a virtual workshop on February 16, 2024, from noon to 1:30 p.m.
-PT, which will conclude with a Q&A session.
-You’ll learn more about the variety of ways that NEH can support education projects at Lewis & Clark and strategies for preparing a successful application.
-Please register to obtain access information to the event, and let us know if you have questions or need additional information.
-We look forward to seeing you on February 16!
+On February 16, 2024, NEH Program Officer Dr. Jason Harshman presented a virtual workshop to colleges and universities in Oregon.
+Please reach out to SPARC to request the slides and a recording of the presentation–and learn about NEH grant programs and strategies for preparing a successful application.

 American Philosophical Society Grant Workshop